 Here’s a breakdown of how your content may vary by stage:

-- Awareness stage (This is the introductory stage where you explain to prospects who you are and what you do.
+- Awareness stage: This is the introductory stage where you explain to prospects who you are and what you do.
 Blog posts like “Why I Became a Financial Advisor” and “Who We Serve & How We Help” are perfect.

 - Interest stage: Now that your prospects are aware of your financial advisory firm, you can drive home what makes your firm unique.
 Think about using a monthly email campaign to share custom content that highlights your experience and value.

 - Decision stage: This is where you offer complimentary consultations, free reports, or anything else that will call your prospects to action.
 Regular email check-ins during this stage of the funnel can make a huge difference in your conversion rates.